kakamkluivert/kakamkluivert/README.md

 </tr>
 </table>

-By working toward direct communication between the appropriate parties, I aim to reduce unnecessary intermediary layers and help create a more transparent and efficient process.

 <br>

 By working toward direct communication between the appropriate parties, I aim to reduce unnecessary intermediary layers and help create a more transparent and efficient process.